The Coming Messianic Age – Isaiah 2

 Nation shall not lift up sword against nation,

 Neither shall they learn war anymore.
-Micah 4:3 NKJV
+Micah 4:3 (NKJV

-Isaiah 2 spells out these problems in a way that sounds quite up to date: a turning to other gods and soothsayers from the east while ignoring Him, an unending pursuit of more and more riches and treasures, a reliance on a strong military to defend us without also considering God’s role as our Protector, and bowing down to the inventions of mankind without acknowledging the generous blessings of Almighty God.
+Isaiah then spells out the suffering and troubles that must come first, and highlights the reason for the required suffering – a universal stubbornness and rejection of God and His commandments.
+These problems sound quite up to date: a turning to other gods and soothsayers from the east while ignoring Him, an unending pursuit of riches and treasures, a reliance upon a strong military to defend us without considering God’s role as our Protector, and bowing down to the creations of mankind without acknowledging the creation and generous blessings of Almighty God.

 God describes the end from the beginning for our benefit.
 He wants us to consider our lives and to turn to Him and His Messiah, Jesus Christ, to be a part of His eternal coming kingdom.

-remember the former things of old;
+Remember the former things of old;

 for I am God, and there is no other;